 Bone Loss.
 Dental implants require a certain amount of bone tissue to work properly.
 If you have bone loss then you may need some bone-grafting before getting dental implants.

 Existing Health Problems.
 Let your periodontist know of any medications and/or medical conditions you have.
 Having a dental implant procedure is usually OK if your condition allows for general dentistry work, but check with Dr. Cook first.

 Untreated Gum Disease.
 If you have gum disease, you may need to treat it before getting dental implants, especially if your condition is moderate to severe.

 Smoking.
 Smoking is bad for oral heath in general and could negatively affect implant success.
 If you smoke, be sure to tell Dr. Cook so you can discuss your options.

 "Having my new smile has given me the confidence I was lacking!"

 "I feel like I have my life back thanks to Cook Periodontics and my new implants"

 We are accepting new patients in both our Wilmington and Leland offices!

-Dr. Deana Cook, located in Wilmington and Leland, NC, is an experienced periodontist who serves patients from Castle Hayne, Porters Neck, Odgen, Leland, Wrightsville Beach, Carolina Beach, Southport, and Hampstead.
+Dr. Deana Cook and Dr. Daniel Hall, located in Wilmington and Leland, NC, is an experienced periodontist who serves patients from Castle Hayne, Porters Neck, Odgen, Leland, Wrightsville Beach, Carolina Beach, Southport, and Hampstead.
 Dr. Cook, along with our entire team, is looking forward to welcoming you to our office and encourage you to schedule your appointment today!